Caeli: cooling buildings with low-carbon air conditioning

 Behind the project, a skilled team driven by long-term ambition

-Behind the project are Rémi Pérony (CEO), who is deeply involved in the company's strategy and development, and Stéphane Lips, a former researcher at the Centre d'Energétique et de Thermique de Lyon (CETHIL), who is behind the Caeli product.
+Behind the project are Rémi Pérony (CEO), who is deeply involved in the company's strategy and development, and Stéphane Lips, a former researcher at the Centre for Energy and Thermal Sciences of Lyon (CETHIL), who developed the Caeli product.
 He is in charge of the R&D part of the project.

-The Caeli Energie team is made up of men and women who share a strong commitment to the climate cause, and who are driven by the values of efficiency, benevolence and fairness.
+The Caeli Energie team is made up of men and women who share a strong commitment to the climate cause, and who are driven by values of efficiency, goodwill and fairness.

-3. A sustainable solution to the recurring problem of summer overheating
+3. A sustainable solution to the recurring problem of summertime overheating

 Caeli technology: revolutionary heatless air conditioners

 The technology developed by Caeli is based on indirect adiabatic dew-point cooling.
-The dew point is the temperature at which the air must be cooled to reach saturation, and thus the start of condensation.
-This cooling solution is based on the Maisotsenko cycle, and enables an air mass to be cooled below its humid temperature.
+The dew point is the temperature at which air must be cooled to become saturated with water vapor, thereby initiating condensation.
+This cooling solution is based on the Maisotsenko cycle, and allows an air mass to be cooled below its humid temperature.

 To optimize the Maisotsenko cycle, Caeli Energie's R&D teams have developed a patented process that maximizes the heat exchange surface between the air and the wet surfaces, resulting in high compactness and unique performance.